The Quick Answer: Move your fin forward for a looser feel. Move your fin towards the back for more stability and drive down the line.

 On a surfboard with a single fin or 2+1 set up that has a standard longboard fin box (i.e. Bahne/Fins Unlimited or US Box), you’ll be able to make adjustments to your single fin’s positioning that will affect how your board performs.

-That being said, you’re single fin or log is not going to feel the same as your quad or thruster as you experiment with fin positioning, but you will be able to fine tune your equipment to match your surfing style and the waves you’re riding.
+That being said, your single fin or log is not going to feel the same as your quad or thruster as you experiment with fin positioning, but you will be able to fine tune your equipment to match your surfing style and the waves you’re riding.

 Single Fin Placement